-So Kat and JP’s Lulworth Castle wedding has been kept a secret for too long!
-I mentioned in their engagement photo shoot at Durdle Door that if I told you their plans you wouldn’t believe me.
+So Kat and JP’s Lulworth Castle documentary wedding photographs have been kept a secret for too long!
+I mentioned in their Durdledoor engagement photo shoot at Durdle Door that if I told you their plans you wouldn’t believe me.
 Now you can see their fantastic wedding day in all it’s glory (and you probably still won’t believe me!).
 You can see more of our Lulworth Castle wedding photographs here or read our Lulworth Castle wedding photographers wedding venue review here.

 I joined Kat and her beautiful bridesmaids on the wedding morning in Bishops Hotel (now Rudds Hotel) in Lulworth Cove.

 The girls swirled about the room as the morning progressed.
-They were almost blurs around the bright orange and yellow wedding flowers.
+They were almost blurring around the bright orange and yellow wedding flowers.

 Lulworth Castle Church Wedding Ceremony Photographs